Non-Toxic Cleaning? Say Less. Here’s How to Refresh Your Space Without the Crap

 Handling Mold and Mildew

 Mold is a common problem, especially in humid areas with limited airflow like bathrooms and basements.
-It can grow on almost any surface - plastics, tiles, wallboard, cloth, and ceilings.
+It can grow on almost any surface, plastics, tiles, wallboard, cloth, and ceilings.
 Depending on the size and severity, mold can often be cleaned up as a DIY project using non-toxic solutions and proper precautions.

 The tools needed depend on the project size.
 Larger areas may need plastic sheets or drop cloths to prevent spreading.
 A dehumidifier can help, too.
 For smaller projects, you'll need brushes (metal for wood, soft for fabrics), a spray bottle, and potentially replacement materials if mold has penetrated deeply.